nwhitehead/tinysoundfont-pybind/doc/source/guide.rst

 Filter MIDI Events
 ^^^^^^^^^^^^^^^^^^

-This example plays a MIDI file using the smaller compressed example SoundFont.
+This example plays a MIDI file using the `florestan_subset.sfo` compressed example SoundFont.
 It filters the MIDI instrument changes in the multi-channel song to only use preset `19` (Church Organ) for all channels.

-The MIDI file uses MIDI GM instruments `40` to `43` (or instruments `41` through `44` in 1-based indexing).
+The MIDI file uses MIDI GM presets `40` to `43` (or presets `41` through `44` in 1-based indexing).
 The `florestan_subset.sfo` SoundFont only contains preset `40`.
-Without any MIDI filtering the playback would start with violin, but then later parts using cello and contrabass would default to a piano sound.
+Without any MIDI filtering the playback would start with violin but later parts using cello and contrabass would default to a piano sound.

 .. literalinclude:: ../../test/example_midi_filter.py